fatemezka/CRM-Project/README.md

 # CRM-Project
-This is a CRM project with python and django framework.
+This is a simple CRM project which was written with Python and Django framework.